-Where do you get plans for true, tough, Car Hauler trailers.
+Where do you get plans for true, tough, Car Hauler trailers & Equipment trailers?
 After a ton of market and product study, we are stepping in and stepping up.
 Our niche is engineering better plans for DIY, so read on to learn about our approach to Equipment Transport and Car Hauler Trailers.
 This is how we think in design.

 Thinking Car Hauler Trailers

 Can I do better?
-Oh yeah.
 No question, but you can decide.
-Read below to understand our master plan for car hauler trailers / equipment transports.
+Read below to understand our master plan for car hauler trailers / equipment transport trailers.

 Trailer Specifications:

-When starting a new project, we like to know where we’re going.
-So, we create a thought map, or specification.
+When starting a new project, we like to know where we are going.
+Planning.
+So, here is our map, or specification.
 What is on your list for a dream Car Hauler Trailer?

 First, the overall style.
 Because of the length, tandem axle suspension seems most appropriate.
 Beyond that, there seems to be 2 camps, each with 2 camps for Car Hauler Trailers.